NeoFlock/onyx-os/docs/nicefs.md

     directory = 8,
 };

-// an actual block of data pointed to by, for example, firstBlock in the data. struct dataBlock {
+// an actual block of data pointed to by, for example, firstBlock in the entry. struct dataBlock {
     uint16_t nextBlock; // Null for the last block
     // 30 bytes reserved, should be 0.
-This simplifies reading directories as it makes the blocks fit an even amount of entries. uint8_t data[]; // rest of data
+This simplifies reading directories as it makes the blocks fit an even amount of entries. uint8_t data[]; // rest of sector
 };
 ```